WHERE TO STAY IN ANTALYA?

-It’s a lovely building, it’s full of charm and you really get that special oriental feel when you enter the building.
+It’s a lovely building, full of charm and you really get that special oriental feel when you enter it.
 But, my room was tired around the edges and the breakfast was only acceptable.
-In reality, I shouldn’t complain because the price I paid was among the cheapest that I could find in the historical centre, for the period when I was there – in the peak season.
+In reality, I shouldn’t complain because the price that I paid was among the cheapest that I could find in the Old Town, for the period when I was there – in the peak season.

-Held Hotel also has a small swimming pool behind the building.
+The Held Hotel also has a small swimming pool, it’s behind the building.
 You can stay by the pool in case you don’t want to go to the beach.
-In any case, when you look where to stay in Antalya, choose a place with a swimming pool, regardless of how small it is.
+So, when you look where to stay in Antalya, choose a place with a swimming pool, regardless of how small it is.

 If you, like me, also decide to stay in the old historical centre and if you are not going to rent a car, you will have to use public transport to go to the beach.
-As you will see, the nearest beach is not close enough for you to walk.
+As you will see, the nearest beach is not close enough to walk there.

 WHICH BEACH TO GO TO IN ANTALYA?

 There are two beaches in Antalya – Konyaalti and Lara – and I went to both of them.
 They are very big beaches and I believe that, because of their immense size, neither of them gets too busy, even in the peak season.

 Perhaps there are busy parts, especially if they are allocated to certain hotels.
 But you can always try to find a calmer area, where you can spend your day in relative tranquillity.